RenzoDD/digibyte-js/docs/crypto.md

 ## BN

-The `digibyte.crypto.BN` class contains a wrapper around [bn.js](https://github.com/indutny/bn.js), the bignum library used internally in bitcore.
+The `digibyte.crypto.BN` class contains a wrapper around [bn.js](https://github.com/indutny/bn.js), the bignum library used internally in digibyte-js.

 ## Point

-The `digibyte.crypto.Point` class contains a wrapper around the class Point of [elliptic.js](https://github.com/indutny/elliptic), the elliptic curve library used internally in bitcore.
+The `digibyte.crypto.Point` class contains a wrapper around the class Point of [elliptic.js](https://github.com/indutny/elliptic), the elliptic curve library used internally in digibyte-js.

 ## Hash